jorson-chen/BinghamtonU-ICS-Testbed/README.md

 Description of pcap Contents: All files are created by capturing all ControlLogix PLC traffic and RSLinx traffic on the switch.

 DevicePluggedIn_RunSequenceStartStop -
-This file contains the network capture showing the various devices connecting to the industrial network, followed by starting system operations and then turning off the system.
+This file contains the network capture showing the various devices connecting to the industrial network one by one.
+Then the  system operations are started and run for a few minutes before the system operations are stopped.

 ProgramPLC -
 This file contains a network capture of the programming station programming the PLC with ladder logic.